ycpcs/cs402-spring2025/assign/assign08.md

 1. Background: What problem were you trying to solve?
 Discuss the state of the project at the begining of the semester and the new/modified system requirements that you addressed.
 Show a diagram of your overall system architecture, how the pieces fit together and interact, and how data flows between them.

 2. Analysis and design: Discuss your design model.
 In this part of the presentation, you must show a UML class diagram illustrating the most important classes and methods in your system, and how they relate/interact with each other.
-Please use multiple UML diagrams if a single diagram would have too many classes.
+Please use **multiple UML diagrams** if a single diagram would have too many classes.
 You must also show your Database Schema, and show how your tables interact with your classes.
-You may also use multiple slides for your datbase schema for clarity.
+You may also use **multiple slides for your database schema** for clarity.
 This is also a good opportunity to discuss how the design of the system changed as you worked on the implementation.

 3. Discuss the development tools/technologies that you ended up using.
 Describe what they contribute to the project.